GEOS-Chem-IGE/GEOS-Chem-infra/doc/setup-guide.md

      <summary>For Ige-calcul</summary>

 1- You must have a Agalan account.
-2- You must require the ige-caclul admins [here](https://geos-chem.readthedocs.io/en/latest/index.html) to create you a slurm account to be able to run the jobscripts via the slurm on ige-calcul servers.
+2- You must require the ige-caclul admins as explained [here]([https://geos-chem.readthedocs.io/en/latest/index.html](https://ige-calcul.github.io/public-docs/docs/clusters/Ige/ige-calcul1.html#connection-to-the-server)) to create you a slurm account to be able to run the jobscripts via the slurm on ige-calcul servers.

 </details>